onchain-id/documentation/docs/identities/information.md

 # Basic Information of Identities

-An InvestorID Identity has a unique identifier: its address.
+An OnchainID Identity has a unique identifier: its address.
 Many services can store information about an Identity, while keeping these information outside the blockchain.

 For instance, the service that deployed the Identity will probably store